coardmiller/extended_psuedo_delta_neutral/README.md

-# Pacifica BTC-ETH Hedge Bot

-This is a trading bot for the Pacifica DEX that implements a pseudo delta-neutral (market-neutral) long/short strategy on BTC-PERP and ETH-PERP.
-It aims to generate returns from the basis between the two assets while remaining hedged against overall market movements.

-The bot is data-driven, using historical price data to calculate a hedge ratio that determines the relative sizes of the long BTC and short ETH positions.

 If you would like to support this work, please use one of the following referral codes when registering on [Pacifica DEX](https://app.pacifica.fi/):

 - `BYVJRCM791XFCF5K`